List of songs recorded by Elvis Presley on the Sun label

 Elvis Presley recorded at least 24 songs at Sun Studio in Memphis, Tennessee, between 1953 and 1955.
 The recordings reflect the wide variety of music that could be heard in Memphis at the time: blues, rhythm & blues, gospel, country & western, hillbilly, rockabilly and bluegrass.
 Because of the recordings' historical significance in the foundation of rock and roll music, they were inducted into the U.S. Congress's National Recording Registry in 2002.

 Of the 24 known taped songs, 22 survive.
-Ten were released by Sun as Elvis's first five singles between 1954 and 1955.
+Ten were released by Sun as Presley's first five singles between 1954 and 1955.
 With the exception of the first four songs, which were demos recorded at Presley's expense, all of the songs were produced by Sam Phillips and featured Scotty Moore on guitar and Bill Black on bass.

 A year after Presley joined RCA Victor, he had a spontaneous informal session with Carl Perkins, Johnny Cash, and Jerry Lee Lewis when visiting the Sun studio.
 This meeting was recorded on December 4, 1956, and dubbed the Million Dollar Quartet by the local newspaper the next day.
 These sessions are not generally included when reference is made to "Elvis's Sun Sessions", however.